jdunkerley/jdunkerley/order-of-evaluation.md

 LOG(<ReturnValue>, <FileName>, <Message>)
 ```

+As always, as I don't work for Alteryx this is based on my poking and prodding and seeing what happens.
+I believe it's pretty accurate.

 # Back to School

 Lets go back to basics to start with some simple maths.
 Maths defines an order of operation.
 I'm English so I learnt it as 'BODMAS':